 The downside to no-penalty CDs?
 You’re typically stuck with a lower interest rate.

-The top 12-month traditional CDs pay 15 basis points more than CIT Bank’s 11-month CD.
+The top 12-month traditional CDs pay at least 16 basis points more than CIT Bank’s 11-month CD.
 A basis point is one-hundredth of a percentage point.

 On the bright side, CIT Bank’s no-penalty CD pays a higher yield than a standard savings account.